CGBio-Lab/Mex-acral-exomes-transcriptomes/README.md

 * Acral and cutaneous comparison Mexican data

-    This file contains the code used to generate and compare acral-cutaneous scores between samples with different BRAF mutational status in the mmexican cohort.
+    This file contains the code used to generate and compare acral-cutaneous scores between samples with different BRAF mutational status in the mexican cohort.

 * Acral and cutaneous comparison Newell